negrt/Country-GUI-v2/README.md

 # CountryDataSearchTool-v2
-A C# desktop application that reads and inserts data on a SQL server (express).
+A C# WPF desktop application that reads and inserts data on a SQL server (express).

 # What I learned
 * How to use a SQL database to display datasets